KGFLeiden/leiden-guidelines/docs/resources/leiden-guidelines-arabic.md

-# Leiden Guidelines (Arabic)
+# Leiden Guidelines PDF (Arabic)

 The Leiden Guidelines are now available in Arabic.
-The translation of the Guidelines has been made thanks to the effort of  Osamah Fayyadh.
-The translation will make it more accessible to scholars and practitioners to use the Leiden Guidelines in the Arab-speaking parts of the world.
-You can download the translation below.
+Thanks to the efforts of translator Osamah Fayyadh, the translation renders the Guidelines more accessible to scholars and practitioners in Arabic-speaking communities worldwide.
+The Leiden Guidelines' Arabic Translation may be downloaded in PDF format here:

 [Leiden Guidelines (Arabic)](/assets/Leiden Guidelines on the Use of DDE in ICCTs 20220404_ara-IQ.docx.pdf){:target="_blank" .md-button }